isaac1000000/turtlebyte/README.md

 [![Upload Python Package](https://github.com/isaac1000000/turtlebyte/actions/workflows/python-publish.yml/badge.svg)](https://github.com/isaac1000000/turtlebyte/actions/workflows/python-publish.yml)
 # turtlebyte.py

 Turtlebyte is a thing I did for fun.
 It uses Python's turtle module to store memory by drawing it on your screen.
 I plan to use it for some silly things in the future.
+Check out my blog post about it [here](https://www.isaac-fisher.com/Blog.html#turtlebyte-a-harder-drive):

 ## Installation